Part-DB/Part-DB-server/README.md

       In bigger instances with concurrent accesses, MySQL is more performant.
 This can not be changed easily later, so choose wisely.
 4. Install composer dependencies and generate autoload files: `composer install -o --no-dev`
-5. If you have put Part-DB into a subdirectory on your server (like `part-db/`), you have to edit the file `webpack.config.js` and uncomment the lines (remove the `//` before the lines) `.setPublicPath('/part-db/build')` ( line 43) and
-   `.setManifestKeyPrefix('build/')` (line 44).
-You have to replace `/part-db` with your own path on line 44.
-6. Install client side dependencies and build it: `yarn install` and `yarn build`
+5. Install client side dependencies and build it: `yarn install` and `yarn build`
-7. _Optional_ (speeds up first load): Warmup cache: `php bin/console cache:warmup`
+6. _Optional_ (speeds up first load): Warmup cache: `php bin/console cache:warmup`
-8. Upgrade database to new scheme (or create it, when it was empty): `php bin/console doctrine:migrations:migrate` and follow the instructions given.
+7. Upgrade database to new scheme (or create it, when it was empty): `php bin/console doctrine:migrations:migrate` and follow the instructions given.
 During the process the password for the admin is user is shown.
 Copy it. **Caution**:
    This steps tamper with your database and could potentially destroy it.
 So make sure to make a backup of your database.
-9. You can configure Part-DB via `config/parameters.yaml`.
+8. You can configure Part-DB via `config/parameters.yaml`.
 You should check if settings match your expectations, after you installed/upgraded Part-DB.
 Check if `partdb.default_currency` matches your mainly used currency (this can not be changed after creating price information).
    Run `php bin/console cache:clear` when you changed something.
-10. Access Part-DB in your browser (under the URL you put it) and login with user *admin*.
+9. Access Part-DB in your browser (under the URL you put it) and login with user *admin*.
 Password is the one outputted during DB setup.
    If you can not remember the password, set a new one with `php bin/console app:set-password admin`.
 You can create new users with the admin user and start using Part-DB.

 When you want to upgrade to a newer version, then just copy the new files into the folder and repeat the steps 4. to 7.